Teach For Malaysia > Fellowship FAQs

 I passed the online application round, but am afraid that I won’t have sufficient funds to travel to Kuala Lumpur for the Assessment Centre.
 Should I withdraw my application?

 No, please stay with us!
 We provide funds to assist with travel costs induced by our application process, for candidates who come from a financially challenging background.
-Please reach out to your recruiter or our team at firstname.lastname@example.org if you would like to apply for this fund.
+It should also be noted that virtual AC is also an option if you cannot attend the AC in person.
+Please reach out to your recruiter or our team at email@example.com if you would like to apply for this fund.

 I applied but did not pass.
 Could I get Teach For Malaysia’s feedback on my application?